standardhealth/argo-docs/docs/studies-hcq.md

 Three outcomes are considered:

 1. Discharge without being placed on mechanical ventilation during stay
-2. Discharge after invasive mechanical ventilation (IVM) during stay
+2. Discharge after invasive mechanical ventilation (IMV) during stay
 3. Inpatient death

 These outcomes correspond to increasing levels disease severity.
 The study uses mechanical ventilation as a proxy for severe but non-fatal disease.
 The outcome is retrospective over the entire patient visit and capture the worst severity of illness during the visit.
 For example: